 - There is no retail discounting cycle (ie. sawtooth pattern) for diesel, as only 25% of diesel is sold through retail outlets and most of this goes to contract or fuel card customers rather than private motorists.

-- The major oil companies only own and operate a limited number of service stations across Australia (around 10%) and these are largely in metropolitan areas.
+- The major oil companies directly own and operate only a limited number of service stations across Australia (around 10%) and these are largely in metropolitan areas.

 Low sulfur diesel is a high quality fuel and delivers more kilometers per litre than petrol

 - To meet the low sulfur fuel standard for Australian diesel (10ppm sulfur from 1 January 2009) requires extensive processing in the refinery to remove the sulfur from the crude oil, similar to that required for low sulfur petrol.